andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

   <img src="images/EcochG.jpg" style="zoom:55%"/>

   ***Electrocochleography*** (EcochG) is the name given to the recording of cochlear potentials.
-  Under local anaestethic, a thin needle electrode is placed through the tympanic membrane onto the promontory, near the round window niche.
+  Under local anesthetic, a thin needle electrode is placed through the tympanic membrane onto the promontory, near the round window niche.

  Without any filtering, the cochlear potential is a composite response, which includes the *microphonic potential* (reflecting the hair cell receptor potential, mainly OHCs), and two slow components: the *compound action potential* (reflecting the auditory nerve activity) and the *summating potential*.

   These different components are better visualized using appropriate filtering (see below).